Olympus PEN-F vs Panasonic GX80

 - More affordable: Was introduced into a lower priced category (33 percent cheaper at launch).

-If the count of relative strengths (bullet points above) is taken as a measure, the PEN-F is the clear winner of the match-up (9 : 5 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the PEN-F emerges as the winner of the contest (9 : 6 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Olympus PEN-F and the Panasonic GX80 place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera listing whether the two cameras rank among the cream of the crop.